Car Jerks When Accelerating

 If there’s damage or a leak on your fuel line, then you will need to replace it.
 A simple replacement job should cost no more than $120.
 However, if your car requires your mechanic to drop the car’s fuel tank to replace the line, then it could cost you upwards of $500 as more effort is needed to replace the fuel line.

-Look out for a puddle of fluid underneath your car when parked to see if you have a fuel leak.
+Look out for a puddle of fluid underneath your car when parked to see if you have a fuel leak (as indicated by a P0441 error code).

 4. Faulty Spark Plugs